Set the Boot Mode

 Reset or power on the server.

-Control, select Reset from the Select Action list box, then click
+→ Power Control, select Reset from the Select Action list box, then click Save.

 The server begins the boot process and the BIOS screen appears.

-The next step occurs very quickly; therefore, be ready to press the F2
+The next steps occur very quickly so be ready to press the F2 function key.

 After a few moments, the BIOS Setup Utility appears.

-refer to the Oracle X6 Series Servers Administration
+Boot Support, refer to the Oracle X5 Series Servers Administration Guide

 Select your preferred boot mode, and then press Enter.

 To save changes and exit BIOS, press the F10 key.

 You must select the desired boot mode, Legacy BIOS or UEFI, before starting the operating